JhonatanOP/NetworkMonitoringLab/README.md

 ### 3. Analyse the data

-1. Open the capture in Wireshark and enable **Analyse → TCP → Analyse Sequence Numbers** to allow Wireshark to flag retransmissions, out‑of‑order segments and duplicate ACKs【167299352661465†L19-L37】.
+1. Open the capture in Wireshark and enable **Analyse → TCP → Analyse Sequence Numbers** to allow Wireshark to flag retransmissions, out‑of‑order segments and duplicate ACKs.
 2. Identify the most common protocols in the capture.
 Look for performance issues such as retransmissions, high latency, or duplicate acknowledgements.
 3. Conduct a security analysis: search for unusual patterns like port scans, unencrypted credentials or suspicious payloads.

 ### 4. Visualise metrics

 1. On the monitoring server, configure **InfluxDB** (or Netdata/Prometheus) to receive metrics from network interfaces or from the captured data.
 For example, you can feed network throughput data into InfluxDB.
 2. In Grafana, create a dashboard that queries InfluxDB for network metrics (bytes per second, packets per second, etc.).
-Grafana’s ability to visualise trends over time helps you quickly identify spikes and anomalies【470867998159299†L46-L49】.
+Grafana’s ability to visualise trends over time helps you quickly identify spikes and anomalies.
 3. Use the sample throughput graph below as inspiration.
 As you build dashboards, experiment with different visualisations (line charts, gauges, bar charts) to best represent your data.

 ![Network Throughput Graph](network_throughput_graph.png)